zeehio/cll-chromatin/README.md

 This will produce intermediate files and the manuscript's panel figures.

 # Manuscript
-The manuscript is written in [scholarly markdown](http://scholarlymarkdown.com/), therefore you need [Scholdoc](https://github.com/timtylin/scholdoc).
+The manuscript is written in [scholarly markdown](http://scholarlymarkdown.com/), therefore you need [Scholdoc](https://github.com/timtylin/scholdoc) to render the markdown into a pdf, rst, word or html manuscript.

 You can [see it here](manuscript/main.md) along with the figures [here](manuscript/figures/).